dart-lang/language/working/1426-extension-types/feature-specification-views.md

 is used to invoke these constructors, and the type of such an expression is
 <code>V<T<sub>1</sub>, ..
 T<sub>k</sub>></code>.

-During static analysis of the body of a view constructor, the return type is considered to be the view type declared by the enclosing declaration.
+During static analysis of the body of a view constructor of a view which is not closed, the return type is considered to be the view type declared by the enclosing declaration.

 *This means that the constructor can return an expression whose static type is the on-type, as well as an expression whose static type is the view type.*

+During static analysis of the body of a view constructor of a view which is closed, the return type is considered to be the on-type of the enclosing declaration.

+*So these constuctors can only return an expression of the on-type, not an expression of the view type, but an explicit cast to the on-type can be used if needed.*

 It is a compile-time error if it is possible to reach the end of a view constructor without returning anything. *Even in the case where the on-type is nullable and the intended representation is the null object, an explicit `return null;` is required.*

-Let `V` be a view type declaration.
+Let `V` be a view declaration.
 It is an error to declare a member in `V` which is also a member of `Object`.

 *This is because the members of `Object` are by default shown, as